aws/aws-dynamodb-encryption-java/.github/ISSUE_TEMPLATE/amazon-dynamodb-encryption-client-issue.md

 ### Solution:

-A description of the possible solution in terms of Encryption SDK architecture.
+A description of the possible solution in terms of DynamoDB Encryption Client architecture.

 ### Out of scope: